crystallabs/crysterm/README.md

 `yellow`.

 In addition to the above color names, one can also specify colors by color index (syntax: `{ID-...}`), or by RGB hex notation using the 16M color palette (syntax `{#RRGGBB-...}`.
-16M RGB is the recommented way to define colors, and Crysterm will automatically reduce them to 256, 16, 8, or 2 colors if/when needed, depending on terminal capabilities.
+16M RGB is the recommended way to define colors, and Crysterm will automatically reduce them to 256, 16, 8, or 2 colors if/when needed, depending on terminal capabilities.

 One could also define foreground and background colors and attributes by manually